What You Need to Take When Travelling to Barcelona

 In the End

-You also have the possibility of travelling and studying spanish in Málaga, and if the Spanish capital attracts you more, to study at our Spanish language school in Madrid.
+You also have the possibility of travelling to Málaga, and to Madrid.

 Spain has an extremely rich culture with tons of friendly faces and unlimited things to discover.
 It’s guaranteed that you’ll return home speaking great Spanish, but you’ll also return with numerous stories, unforgettable memories, and a friend base that spans the world.